 French Colonial Architecture - Hanoi has many beautiful French colonial buildings constructed by early French settlers.
 Many remain untouched by the modernisation which swept the city in the 1970s and 1980s.
 These buildings include the Grand Opera House, Presidential Palace (built between 1901 and 1906), State Bank of Viet nam, historic hotel the Sofitel Metropole and the magnificent Cathédrale St-Joseph.

-Ho Chi Minh's Vestige - Step out of the mausoleum into Uncle Ho's fascinating vestige where he both worked and lived from 1954 to 1969 when he died.
+Ho Chi Minh's Vestige - Step out of the mausoleum into Uncle Ho's fascinating vestige where he both worked and lived from 1954 until his death on 2 September 1969.
 Visitors can see his two houses, immaculately preserved as well as his cars and pond complete with carp.

 Fine Arts Museum - Visit the fine arts museum to see silk paintings, Buddhist art and pieces covering 20th century wars.
 There is no English information though and only a little in Vietnamese.

-One-Pillar Pagoda - Constructed in 1049, the One-Pillar Pagoda is highly respected among Buddhists who travel to Vietnam.
+One-Pillar Pagoda - Constructed in 1049, the One-Pillar Pagoda is highly respected among Buddhists who make the journey to Vietnam.
 The pagoda is hidden between the mausoleum and museum and can be busy with tourist groups at peak periods.

 National Museum of Vietnamese History - This museum offers excellent collections of Vietnamese antiques, ceramics, southern ethnic groups, and rare ancient artifacts and some of the descriptions are available in English.
 The comprehensive displays date from 1,000 years ago and up to 1945.